Sanchez3/h5-pc-qrcode/README.md

 ## Usage

-### import / require
+### import or require

-with webpack / with requirejs/AMD
+with webpack or with requirejs/AMD

 ```html
 <div id="qrcode"></div>